cark316/EstateinProject/README.md

-Website hosted on vercel:
+Website hosted on vercel

-estatein-project.vercel.app
+Does not work on mobile or smaller screens